Updated: August 19, 2026

 The majority of Americans live in

 metropolitan regions – areas built around one or more cities with extensive suburbs.
-Recent Census estimates show that nearly 294 million people reside in metro areas, compared with just over 340 million in the country as a whole.
+Vintage 2025 estimates show about 295.5 million people living in metro areas, compared with 341.8 million in the country as a whole.

 Regional Demographic Differences